akka/akka-http/docs/src/main/paradox/scala/http/server-side/http2.md

 akka.http.server.preview.enable-http2 = on
 ```

-### Use `bindAndHandleAsync` and HTTPS
+## Use `bindAndHandleAsync` and HTTPS

 We only support HTTP/2 over HTTPS: browsers don't typically support HTTP/2 on plain HTTP, and other clients that do are rare.
+See the @ref[HTTPS section](../server-side-https-support.md) for how to set up HTTPS.

 You can use @scala[@scaladoc[Http().bindAndHandleAsync](akka.http.scaladsl.HttpExt)]@java[@javadoc[new Http().bindAndHandleAsync()](akka.http.javadsl.HttpExt)] as long as you followed the above steps: